 One Motion Filed: Motion to grant a stay of proceedings challenging the jurisdiction of the HTA.
 The motion challenging jurisdiction, which challenges the Crowns “assumption” that the HTA has jurisdiction over me — and via a lawful process, “rebuts” that assumption.
 This motion has numerous points within it that I bring forward that are heavily supported by Maxims (principles) of Common Law.
 (Note: The Legislative Act, 2006 was mentioned a number of times in this court document.
 This is an error, it should be Legislation Act, 2006.)

 This was a basic $100 fine that deserved a challenge like all other Highway Traffic Act (HTA) laws for the reasons brought forward in my motion arguments.
 Also, from my point of view, I am more than capable of talking while driving and having a phone in my hand doesn’t affect my ability to operate my vehicle.
 It may be a concern for others, but because others are incapable of performing such a basic task, does that justify a law that denies me a simple freedom from financial penalty?
 I think not!
 (Some may argue the safety point of view, but there is a lot to discuss about that.
 The way I see it: I’m not willing to sacrifice any of my freedoms in the name of safety.
 That being said, there wasn’t a safety concern here.)
 But that isn’t the real dilemma, it’s that fact that the justice system, by way of the HTA, now has a right to extort money from me against my will.
 What if I say no?
-What are they going to do to me if I fight to the bitter end in a country that is free and the law definition of freedom is “opposed to force”?
-Keep in mind that there is no damaged party involved and I have an impeccable 30 year accident free record while operating my vehicles on the roadways.
+What are they going to do to me if I fight to the bitter end in a country that is free and the law definition of freedom is “opposed to slavery”?
+Keep in mind that there is no damaged party involved and I have an impeccable 40 year (30 at the time) accident free record while operating my vehicles on the roadways.

 What Happened In Court?